-It is believed that in 972 prince of the Kievan Rus Svyatoslav I Igorevich died on the island of Khortitsa.
+It is believed that in 972, prince of the Kievan Rus Svyatoslav I Igorevich died on the island of Khortitsa.
 The island of Khortitsa was known from the time of the Kievan Rus.

-At the end of the 18th century, Alexandrovsk became an important transportation center.
-It was caused by the fact that goods for construction of Kherson and the Black Sea fleet were delivered via Alexandrovsk.
+At the end of the 18th century, it became an important transportation center.
+It was caused by the fact that goods for construction of Kherson and the Black Sea fleet were delivered via the town.

 The importance of Odessa as a trade city grew and main trade directions changed in the region, Alexandrovsk began declining.
 In 1797, the Dnieper fortified line of fortresses was abolished due to loss of its military importance.
 In 1806, Alexandrovsk received the status of an uyezd town.

-Construction of a railway crossing the town was a push to Alexandrovsk development.
-After construction of Lozovo-Sevastopolskaya railway was over, the town turned into one of the large transit freight points.
+Construction of a railway crossing the town helped its development.
+After construction of Lozovo-Sevastopolskaya railway was over, it turned into one of the large transit freight points.

-On August 18th, 1941, German troops approached the city.
+On August 18, 1941, German troops approached the city.
 The dam of DneproGES was exploded because of the threat that German troops would enter the city.
 About 44,000 citizens and captives died during the occupation of the city.

 Zaporozhye architecture view